audstanley/minecraftHue/README.md

 ### You are ready to run the server:

-You need to run the "Start MineCraft" filein order to control lights in your house inside minecraft.
+You need to run the "Start MineCraft" file in order to control lights in your house inside minecraft.

 #### NOW from within Minecraft: